ministryofjustice/itpolicycontent/content/confluence/enterprise/it-incident-management-policy.md

 **POL.IMP.011:**

 Each MoJ business group SIRO **must ensure** that each ICT domain (e.g. DISC or OMNI) which fall under their remit has an IT Security Incident Management Plan which implements this policy.
-A template plan and guidance is available in ICT Security – Incident Management Plan and Process guide [Ref, 11].
+A template plan and guidance is available in [ICT Security – Incident Management Plan and Process guide][imppg].

 **POL.IMP.012:**